charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 The `openseadragon-bin-2.2.1` directory contains OpenSeadragon javascript code and data needed by HandscrollViewer.  __Note: this version of OpenSeadragon is the only version tested with HandscrollViewer.__

-The `DZIImages` directory contains the DZI image folders of the scroll images available to the current website.
+The `DZIImages` directory contains the DZI image folders of the scroll images available in the demonstation website.

 The `buttonImages` directory contains the custom button images needed by HandscrollViewer.  __Note: the location of the custom button images is specified in the HandscrollViewer public property `prefixScrollUrl`.__

 ### Including Files and Folders Needed by HandscrollViewer

-Below is example code from the demonstration website that javascript and data files for HandscrollViewer:
+Below is the HTML code from the demonstration website that includes the javascript and data files for HandscrollViewer:

 ```